 - The Chew Toy: Where to begin?
 He's overworked and unappreciated at a dead end job.
 His parents openly prefer his brother to him.
 Two women he dated ended up getting married mere months after breaking up with him.
 He's even resorted to marrying his boss, Mr. Wick, in order to get his job back in season six.
 Kate, his best friend for DECADES, leaves Cleveland to marry another man a little over a year after her and Drew's marriage implodes at the start of season 7.
 Before her last appearance he outright tells Kate he stills loves her.

 - Childhood Friends: With Kate, Oswald and Lewis.

 - Extreme Doormat: He has trouble standing up for himself.
 Even as an adult he still gets pushed around by his older brother and can only respond with a wimpy slap to Steve's bald head.

 - "Friends" Rent Control: Inverted.
-Despite having a decent white-collar job, his living conditions aren't that great.
+Despite being a middle manager at a white-collar job, it's frequently pointed out that his house is run-down.

 - Heroes Love Dogs: Very devoted to his dog, Speedy.